VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 ___

 + **<u>Fourfold Shackles</u>:**
 4 random players  will be marked by a <span class='speDebuff'>Shackles of Companionship</span> debuff and the other 4 player will be marked by a <span class='speDebuff'>Shackles of Loneliness</span> debuff.
-Each debuffs of each type have a different duration and will last 3, 8, 13 and 18 seconds.
+Each debuffs of each type have a different duration and will last 3, 8, 13 or 18 seconds.

 ___